GafferHQ/gaffer/doc/source/Tutorials/GettingStarted/index.md

 - Deselect the InteractiveAppleseedRender node by _Left-Clicking_ in empty space in the NodeGraph.
 - Note that the Viewer is still showing the pinned node.

-It'd be useful to pin the same node into the SceneHierarchy, so let's use a shortcut to do that :
+It'd be useful to pin the same node into the HierarchyView, so let's use a shortcut to do that :

-- _Middle-Drag_ the InteractiveAppleseedRender node from the NodeGraph panel into the SceneHierarchy panel.
+- _Middle-Drag_ the InteractiveAppleseedRender node from the NodeGraph panel into the HierarchyView panel.
-- Note that the SceneHierarchy is now showing our node, and the pinning icon has highlighted to notify us of the pinning ![Pinning](images/targetNodesLocked.png).
+- Note that the HierarchyView is now showing our node, and the pinning icon has highlighted to notify us of the pinning ![Pinning](images/targetNodesLocked.png).

 Now we're free to select any node we want to edit it in the NodeEditor, but will always be viewing the results